 There is ALWAYS a trade-off between the required surface finish and the loss of fine details.
 Only you can decide what is acceptable.

-Once you are satisfied that the polishing is almost complete, carefully remove the object to a totally dust-free environment that has good ventilation.
-This stops most of the ever-present dust particles that are suspended in the air from falling onto the semi-molten surface of the object.
+Once polishing is almost complete, carefully remove the object.
+Place it in a totally dust-free environment that has good ventilation.
+This stops most of the dust particles in the air from falling onto the semi-molten surface of the object.

-Note: The reason you remove the object from the container at the point just before you get the surface finish you require as the polishing process continues for a short while even after the object has been exposed to fresh air.
+Note: Remove the object from the container at the point just before you get the surface finish you require, as the polishing process continues for a short while even after the object has been exposed to fresh air.

-You can always put it back in the chamber later if you are not satisfied, but once the process has gone too far, the damage is irreversible.
+(You can always put it back in the chamber later if you are not satisfied.)

 After about 30 minutes, a ‘skin’ will have formed on the polished object that will stop dust particles from becoming embedded in the surface of the object.